sverweij/mscgen_js/src/script/parse/peg/README.md

 - _If it's not in the input, it's not in the output_ -
   The parser does not generate "default values" for objects whose pendant was not available in the input.
-- The order of attributes within objects is not guaranteed.  - The order of objects outside of arrays is not guaranteed.  - The order of objects within an array represents the order in which they are present in the source program.
+- The order of attributes within arrays is guaranteed to be the same as in the source program.
+- For all other objects the order is not guaranteed.
 - TODO: describe escape mechanism

 ### options
 `options` is an object with the options that are possible in